quantum-kittens/lofi-quantum/Assets/Music/Music_licenses.md

 - Sleepy Cat by Alejandro Magaña (A. M.)
 (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
-- Up Work All My Life by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree) Votes:
+- Up Work All My Life by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Majestic by Diego Nava (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Lo-Fi 01 by Lily J (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Lo-Fi 02 by Lily J (Free to use under Mixkit license https://mixkit.co/license/#musicFree)